Filing a Workers’ Comp Claim in South Dakota

 When you hire one attorney at our firm, you get our full team.
 Rather than just one set of eyes and knowledge on your case, you have decades of experience advocating on your behalf.

-The Beardsley, Jensen & Lee team is not only not afraid to take your case to trial, but they are also the most equipped to get you the highest settlement and result.
+The Beardsley, Jensen & Lee team is willing and able to take your case to trial, but they are also the best equipped to get you the highest settlement and result.

 Over 100 Years of Experience